 Dr. Janet Kavandi

-Dr. Janet L. Kavandi serves as Senior Vice President in the Space Systems Group at Sierra Nevada Corporation (SNC) in Louisville, Colorado.
+Dr. Janet L. Kavandi serves as the President of Sierra Space in Louisville, Colorado.
 There, she is responsible for the company’s space programs, including the Dream Chaser® spaceplane, which is under contract to deliver supplies to the International Space Station beginning in 2021.
 Dream Chaser is a winged vehicle and the only resupply vehicle capable of landing on a commercial runway.

-Prior to her current position, Dr. Kavandi served as director of the National Aeronautics and Space Administration’s John H. Glenn Research Center in Cleveland, Ohio.
-In this position, she was responsible for planning, organizing and directing the activities required for cutting-edge research on aerospace and aeronautical propulsion, power, and communication technologies.
-Previous to accepting the director’s position, Dr. Kavandi served as Glenn’s deputy director.
-Before her time at Glenn, Dr. Kavandi worked at NASA’s Johnson Space Center in Houston, Texas, where she served as the director of Flight Crew Operations.
-In this role, she was responsible for the Astronaut Corps and aircraft operations at Ellington Field.
-Dr. Kavandi also served as the deputy director of the Health and Human Performance Directorate, where she was responsible for the NASA flight surgeons and human research investigations on the International Space Station (ISS).
+Prior to her current position, Dr. Kavandi served as Director of the National Aeronautics and Space Administration’s John H. Glenn Research Center in Cleveland, Ohio.
+In this position, she was responsible for planning, organizing, and directing the activities required for cutting-edge research on aerospace and aeronautical propulsion, power, and communication technologies.

+Prior to accepting the Director position, Dr. Kavandi served as Glenn’s Deputy Director.
+Before her time at Glenn, Dr. Kavandi worked at NASA’s Johnson Space Center in Houston, Texas, where she served as the Director of Flight Crew Operations.
+In this role, she was responsible for the Astronaut Corps and Aircraft Operations at Ellington Field.
+Dr. Kavandi also served as the Deputy Director of the Health and Human Performance Directorate, where she was responsible for the NASA flight surgeons and human research investigations on the International Space Station (ISS).